CONNECTICUT JUNIOR SOCCER ASSOCIATION

 Age Game Length Ball Size

 If both team coaches agree, the halves can be shortened but must remain equal in length.
-Starting in the fall of (2017) for all SWD travel games U9 & U10 will play 7v7 and U11 & U12 will be 9v9.
+Agreement must be done prior to the match.

 U9 & U10 goal size will be: Height 6.5, Width 12 - 18.5